capnspacehook/whalewall/README.md

 firewall rules to the `DOCKER-USER` chain yourself.
 Well, Docker containers and networks are ephemeral, meaning every time a container or network is destroyed and recreated, the IP address and subnet respectively will be randomized.
 Whalewall takes care of creating or deleting rules when containers are created or killed, which would be very tedious and error-prone manually.
+Finally, as well as managing firewall rules to limit traffic to and from localhost and external interfaces, whalewall can also enforce container network isolation by limiting traffic between containers.

 ## Mechanism